sequentech/iam/README.md

 [1]: https://travis-ci.org/agoravoting/authapi.png
 [2]: https://travis-ci.org/agoravoting/authapi

-The authapi is an isolated server-side component written in go language that provides authentication and authorization primitives.
+The authapi is an isolated server-side component that provides authentication and authorization primitives.
 It's is completely decoupled from agora-core, and it's ignorant of concepts like "election", "vote" or "agora", even though its primarily developed with Agora voting use-case in mind.
 It can be used for other services, completely unrelated to elections.

 An Authentication Event (or auth-event) is an important concept in the authapi.
 Let's explain it with an example: imagine you're creating a single